-In this section we use graphs to show the character of the data, and give some intuition why cointegration holds.2 The data used are quarterly and they span the period 1972 - 1996.
-Details are given in Appendix.
+In this section we use graphs to show the character of the data, and give some intuition why cointegration holds.5 The data used are quarterly and they span the period 1972 - 1996.
+Details are given in the Appendix.

 Inflation, the variable of major interest, is plotted in Figure 1.
 It is defined as the quarterly rate of change of the logarithm of the weighted consumer price index.
 During the 1970s, and the first half of the 1980s, average inflation was fairly stable, although there were large fluctuations between the quarters.
 Around 1986 a change occurred when both its level and variance decreased markedly.
-Inflation then slowly rose again, and in the beginning of the 1990s it was back at its pre-1986 level.
+Inflation then slowly rose again, and in the beginning of the 1990s it had returned to its pre-1986 level.
 During 1992 inflation was hit by several shocks raising it to over 30% per year.
-But in the beginning of 1994 it declined abruptly, and there was actually period of deflation.
+In the beginning of 1994 it declined abruptly, probably as a consequence of the stabilisation programme, and there was actually a period of deflation.